Sporting Director

 - Defeated Hodgkin’s disease at the age of 24 shortly after participating in the 1992 Summer Olympics.

-Since arriving in New England, Onalfo has helped the Revolution first team reach the Audi MLS Cup Playoffs in four of five seasons and win the 2021 Supporters’ Shield with an MLS-record 73 regular season points.
-His expertise in player development has also resulted in a clearly defined pathway from the team’s youth ranks up to the first team, accelerated by the launch of Revolution II under his direction ahead of its inaugural 2020 season.
-In its first four seasons, Revolution II provided the first professional minutes to 49 different players, including 29 current and former Revolution Academy players to make their pro debuts with the second team.
+Since arriving in New England, Onalfo has helped the Revolution first team reach the Audi MLS Cup Playoffs in four of six seasons and win the 2021 Supporters’ Shield with a then-MLS-record 73 regular season points.
+His expertise in player development has also resulted in a clearly defined professional pathway from the team’s youth ranks up to the first team, accelerated by the launch of Revolution II under his direction ahead of its inaugural 2020 season.
+Through the team’s five seasons, nine players have ascended from the Revolution II roster to the first team, while 39 members of the Revolution Academy have made their professional debuts with the second team.
+Over his tenure in New England, Onalfo has helped facilitate the sale of several players to European clubs, including Tajon Buchanan (Club Brugges - BEL), Matt Turner (Arsenal FC - ENG), Adam Buksa (RC Lens - FRA), Djordje Petrović (Chelsea FC - ENG), and most recently Homegrown product Esmir Bajraktarević (PSV Eindhoven - NED).

-Onalfo, 54, has led a renaissance in the Revolution Academy since taking over the program midway through 2019.
+Onalfo, 55, led a renaissance in the Revolution Academy upon taking over the program midway through 2019.
 Under his guidance, the Revolution Academy became the first in MLS NEXT history to win back-to-back MLS NEXT Cup national championships, with the Under-19s winning the postseason tournament in 2022 and 2023.
 The Revolution Academy also featured the MLS NEXT Under-17 MVP in forward Olger Escobar.
-The success of New England’s pro pathway under Onalfo is also evident in the influx of youthful Homegrown Players into the first team, including teenagers Noel Buck, Esmir Bajraktarevic, Jack Panayotou, all three of whom have garnered national team recognition.
-Buck,18, started 20 MLS games in 2023 and earned multiple appearances with the England U-19 Youth National Team, while fellow 18-year-old Bajraktarevic is a fixture on the U.S. Under-23 Olympic Team for Paris 2024 and earned his senior national team cap in January 2024.
+The success of New England’s pro pathway under Onalfo has resulted in the influx of youthful Homegrown Players into the first team, including teenagers Noel Buck, Esmir Bajraktarevic, Jack Panayotou, all three of whom have garnered national team recognition.
+After helping develop Bajraktarević into a regular first-team contributor and member of the Bosnia and Herzegovina national team, Onalfo facilitated the teenager’s transfer to PSV Eindhoven, marking the first European transfer for a Revolution Homegrown Player.

-Onalfo entered the coaching ranks an assistant with D.C.
+Onalfo entered the coaching ranks as an assistant with D.C.
 United in 2000 following his retirement.
 He remained with the Black and Red until September 2002, briefly serving as Interim Head Coach in 2001.
-After his time in the U.S. Men's National Team setup, Onalfo was appointed Head Coach of the Kansas City Wizards shortly after the 2006 FIFA Men’s World Cup.
-He led Kansas City for two-and-a-half seasons, compiling a 27-29-22 record, and helped the club reach the postseason twice, including a Western Conference Finals appearance in 2007.
+After his time in the U.S. Men's National Team setup, Onalfo was appointed Head Coach of the Kansas City Wizards shortly after the 2006 FIFA Men’s World CupTM.
+He led Kansas City for two-and-a-half seasons and helped the club reach the postseason twice, including a Western Conference Finals appearance in 2007.
 In December 2009, Onalfo was named Head Coach of D.C.
 United.

 After starring as a defender at Ridgefield High School in Connecticut, Onalfo played collegiately at the University of Virginia from 1987-1990.
 In four seasons as a defender with the Cavaliers, he earned a pair of All-ACC First Team selections and helped the team win the 1988 ACC Championship.
 He began his professional career with French side La Ciotat in 1991, before featuring for the Connecticut Wolves of the USISL from 1994-95, and Mexican club Tampico Madero in 1995.